 c) Important to a Character Area

-d) Important to the settlement approach and setting
+d) Important to the settlement setting and/or approach

-e) Important view of landmark feature such as a listed building or woodland
+e) Important view of landmark feature such as a listed building; woodland; settlement or North Downs

 The appendices map the location of the important public views.*